 Please do not send speculative applications as we are unable to consider them.

 What does the Company perform?

-The Youth Opera Company works on one major performance project of its own each season.
-In addition to this, some members of the Youth Opera Company also take part in productions with the Royal Opera.
-In 2012-13, the children’s cast in La bohème is drawn from members of the Youth Opera Company.
+The Youth Opera Company works on at least one major performance project of its own each season.
+In addition to this, some members of the Youth Opera Company also take part in productions with The Royal Opera.

 We recently asked a few members of the Company to tell us about their experiences.